tdsmith/aRrgh/README.md

 * Strings are indexed with `substr(x, start, stop)`.
 Base one, remember: `substr('foo', 1, 1)` is 'f'. `substr('foo', 2, 3)` is 'oo'.
 * You can wrap strings in either single or double quotes.
 Escape with backslashes as in C, e.g. `'Tim\'s bad attitude.'`
 * `paste()` is useful for a variety of string-concatenation operations.
 There is also a `sprintf()` function.

-* A veteran R user suggests that the stringr or Biostrings packages may ease the pain of string handling in R. I'd be more inclined to write anything substantial in Python, but horses for courses, etc.
+The [stringr](http://cran.r-project.org/web/packages/stringr/index.html) or [Biostrings](http://www.bioconductor.org/packages/2.11/bioc/html/Biostrings.html) packages may ease the pain of string handling in R. I'd be more inclined to write anything substantial in Python, but horses for courses, etc.

 ## Vector operations